 This section shall describe the location, nature, and extent of proposed improvements to assure sufficient roadway capacity.
 A conceptual layout of each improvement should be provided showing the dimensions of the pertinent geometric features of the proposed improvements.
-The concept sketches shall incorporate recommended signing and striping improvements.
+The concept sketches shall incorporate recommended signing, striping, traffic signal, and/or other intersection control and operations improvements.